-- 28. You can give priority in your oversubscription criteria to children of staff as long as: - 28.1. the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - 28.2. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 29.
-While this means that in most cases, for the first two years of a school's operation, no children will be admitted on this basis you can consider whether you want to include this provision in your oversubscription criteria in order to attract staff for future years. - 30.
+- 30. You can give priority in your oversubscription criteria to children of staff as long as: - 30.1. the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - 30.2. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 31.
+While this means that, in most cases, for the first two years of a school's operation, no children will be admitted on this basis you can adopt such a criterion for future years in order to attract staff. - 32.
 Note: This covers all staff at the school, not just teaching staff.
+It also means 'staff employed to work at the school' rather than any staff of a multi academy trust.